emax-77/Library_Management/README.md

 ## Description

-It is a simple web application for library management created using Flask and SQLite.
-It allows you to add, view and remove books, readers and loans.
+A simple web app for library management created using Flask and SQLite.
+It allows all basic operations with books, readers and loans.

 ## Requirements
 - Python